Urias, Brewers flex muscles in 19-0 romp over Tigers

 Burnes (3-0) struck out 11 while collecting his third straight win for the Brewers (19-22).
 Tyrone Taylor had four hits, including his first homer, while scoring and driving in three runs apiece.

-Avisail Garcia also had four hits while scoring three runs and driving in two more, and Jedd Gyorko hit a pair of solo homers.
+Orlando Arcia also had four hits and scored three runs, while Avisail Garcia scored three runs and drove in two more and Jedd Gyorko hit a pair of solo homers.
 Ryan Braun also homered among his three hits and drove in three runs.

 Matthew Boyd gave up seven runs on eight hits in three-plus innings for the Tigers (19-22).